posabsolute/jquery-behavior-miner/readme.md

 ## Installation

-Include the plugin into your website or code, if you want to connect with Google Analytics you must also include the GA file like below.
+Include the plugin into your html, if you want to connect with Google Analytics you must also include the GA file like below.

-	<script src="js/jquery.behaviorminer.min.js" type="text/javascript" charset="utf-8"></script>
+	<script src="js/jquery.behaviorminer.min.js" type="text/javascript"></script>
 	<!-- below is the google analitycs plugin -->
-	<script src="js/connectors/ga.js" type="text/javascript" charset="utf-8"></script>
+	<script src="js/connectors/ga.js" type="text/javascript"></script>

-After you can simply start the plugin on the document :
+After you can start the plugin on the document:

 	<script>$(document).behaviorMiner();</script>

 ## Options
-The are multiple options included, most importantly you can change the sensibility of the tracked behavior to better fit your situation.
+The are multiple options included, most importantly you can change the sensibility of the tracked behaviors to better fit your situation.
 The options presented below are default to the application.

 	<script>
 		{